penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/script.md

 This separates responsibilities and makes troubleshooting easier.

----

 ### 8. Controlling execution context

 Script items always run **on the poller process** of either the Zabbix server or proxy.
 Understanding this helps when debugging:

 * If an item runs on a **proxy**, it has network access only from the proxy’s location.
 * You can **force** execution on a proxy by assigning the host to that proxy.
 * Logs for script execution appear in the respective poller’s log file.

----

-### 9. Integrating with other Zabbix components

-You can use Script items as “glue” between Zabbix and external systems:

-* **Maintenance automation:** call an external API to disable a host when a maintenance window starts.
-* **Custom SLA checks:** query an API that provides service availability stats and visualize them in Zabbix.
-* **Hybrid monitoring:** fetch metrics from cloud APIs (AWS, Azure, etc.) where direct agents aren't feasible.

-Each of these scenarios demonstrates how Script items bridge Zabbix with the outside world.

----

-### 10. Best practice checklist
+### 9. Best practice checklist

 ✅ Keep scripts short (<200 lines).
 ✅ Always handle HTTP status codes and JSON errors.